MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-tags.md

 ## Manage tags settings for a team

-Team owners can set whether members can apply tags and whether to automatically apply tags from your organization's directory and other apps.

-To do this, on the **Settings** tab for a team, go to **Tags**, and then choose the settings that you want.
+Team owners can set whether members can apply tags.
+To do this, on the **Settings** tab for a team, go to **Tags**, and then choose the setting that you want.

 ![Team tags settings](media/people-targeting-team-settings.png)